aditya140/PtrNet_TSP_Solver/README.md

 * run the `test.py` file for testing and creating metric csv's

 # How to generate result metrics -
-* Use the `metrics.ipynb` file to generate metrics.
+* Use the `Results/metrics.ipynb` file to generate metrics.
 * Modify the notebook to create metrics for 5 point model and 10 point model.